 Are you considering taking out a logbook loan but have concerns about this type of borrowing?
 You might even be wondering are logbook loans safe?

-Yet when it comes to matters of personal finance, you can never be too careful.
-So in this article Cashlady explores whether logbook loans are safe and what you can do to protect yourself if you decide to proceed with one.
+When it comes to matters of personal finance, you can never be too careful.
+We explore whether logbook loans are safe and how to protect yourself if you proceed with one.

 The risks associated with a logbook loan